 Foreign investors are still buying and the top foreign buyers are Saudi Arabians who topped the list for most foreign property sales and they bought the grand total of 528 properties in Turkey during the month of October in 2017.
 In second place were the Iraqis who bought 344 units, third is the Azerbaijanis bought a total of 278 properties, fourth saw the Kuwaitis investing in 154 units and in fifth place the Russians bought 125 Turkish homes during October, all the data has been supplied by (TÜİK).

 Favourite is Istanbul; it is a hot spot for investment and continues to prove popular with 1,321 property sales to foreign buyers.
-In second place is Antalya with 465 units sold and in the northwestern province of Bursa 121 units was sold and Yalova had 108 sales.
+In second place is Antalya with 465 units sold and in the northwestern province of Bursa 121 units were sold and Yalova had 108 sales.
 The Aegean province of Aydin saw 93 properties sold.

 Russian investors are buying again in Antalya and Alanya after the recent tensions hitting an all-time high between the Turks and Russians, however, good relations between the countries are back on track.